How to Recover Your Writing Confidence (Even if You Think You Never Had Any)

 I titled this post how to recover your writing confidence.

-You might have felt pretty unconvinced by that – perhaps you’re sure that you never had any confidence at all.
+Perhaps you feel that you never had any confidence at all.
 But I’m certain that at some stage of your writing life, you did.

-Perhaps it was when you were very small.
+Maybe it was when you were very small.
 You learnt to form letters and words, and though it was hard just to write each letter, you persevered.

 At some stage, you enjoyed writing.
 It hardly crossed your mind to feel anxious about the process.

 But then, something happened.
 Maybe it was gradual, or sudden.
 But you lost that confidence.
+And you started worrying that you just weren’t good enough.

 Who Took Your Confidence?

 You might have simply lost confidence over time – perhaps you didn’t write for so long that you’re now worried you’ve forgotten how.
+Sometimes, life gets in the way: you might have had a busy day job, young children to raise, or you might have been grieving the loss of a loved one.

 Teachers Can Drain Your Confidence